 Our management team has significant experience in gastrointestinal product development for both humans and animals.
 Napo was founded more than 30 years ago to perform drug discovery and development by leveraging the knowledge of traditional healers working in rainforest areas.
-Ten members of the Jaguar and Napo team have been together for more than 15 years.
-Dr. Steven King, our chief sustainable supply, ethnobotanical research and intellectual property officer, and Lisa Conte, our founder, president and CEO, have worked together for more than 30 years.
-We have buttressed the early founding team with the expertise and experiences of team members like Dr. Darlene Horton and Dr. Karen Brunke to support the continued development and commercialization activities of the Napo and Jaguar family.
-We have assembled an impressive group of scientific advisory board (SAB) members that work closely with the Chair of Jaguar's Scientific Advisory Board, Dr. Pravin Chaturvedi, who also serves as the Chief Scientific Officer ("CSO") of Jaguar.
-Together, these dedicated personnel successfully transformed crofelemer, which is extracted from trees growing in the rainforest, to Mytesi and Canalevia-CA1, which are natural, sustainably harvested, FDA-approved drugs.
+Ten Jaguar and Napo team members have been together for more than 15 years.
+Dr. Steven King, our chief sustainable supply, ethnobotanical researcher, and intellectual property officer, and Lisa Conte, our founder, president, and CEO, have worked together for over 30 years.
+We have buttressed the early founding team with the expertise and experiences of team members like Dr. Darlene Horton and Dr. Karen Brunke to support the Napo and Jaguar family's continued development and commercialization activities.
+We have assembled an impressive group of scientific advisory board ("SAB") members who work closely with the Chair of Jaguar's Scientific Advisory Board, Dr. Pravin Chaturvedi, who also serves as the Chief Scientific Officer ("CSO") of Jaguar.
+Together, these dedicated personnel successfully transformed crofelemer, extracted from trees growing in the rainforest, to Mytesi and Canalevia-CA1, natural, sustainably harvested, FDA-approved drugs.